OpenWaterFoundation/owf-data-co-municipalities/README.md

 ### Colorado-Municipalities.csv Contents ###

 This file is the **Municipality** worksheet saved in csv format.
-To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
 Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

-### Municipality_County_Relate.csv Contents ###

-This file is the **Municipality_County_Relate** worksheet saved in csv format.
-To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
-Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ### Colorado-Municipalities.geojson Contents ###

 This file is the **Municipality** worksheet saved in GeoJSON format.
 This file should be viewable as a map in the GitHub repository.
 It can also be used in GIS or mapping applications.

+### Municipality-Basin-Relate.csv Contents ###

+This file is the **Municipality_Basin_Relate** worksheet saved in csv format.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

+### Municipality-County-Relate.csv Contents ###

+This file is the **Municipality_County_Relate** worksheet saved in csv format.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

+### Municipality-Document-Relate.csv Contents ###

+This file is the **Municipality_Document_Relate** worksheet saved in csv format.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ## Attribution ##